haithembelhaj/DocItUp/README.md

 # DocItUp (Documentation made easy)

-## Description

 A simple Dokumentation Generator based on Markdown.
-It's a python script so you have to have python 2.6 or greater installed. a simple style.css is included feel free to restyle it.
+It's a python script so you have to have python 2.6 or greater installed.
+A sample `style.css` is included but feel free to restyle it.
 DocItUp relies on highlight.js for syntax highlighting.

 ## usage